zuckerco/CSS-intro-with-GitHub-2016/github_basics/README.md

 **To get back to the top of any repo,** find the link with the repo's name in the top left area of the web page (the page you are reading right now).
 Click the link!

-Go to the top of this page now, and find that link.
+Go to the top of this page now, find that link, and go back to where you started.
+Subheading: “Forking a repo.”